-You might enjoy this post in video!
+You might enjoy this post in the video!
 Here ya go!

-*This post and video is sponsored by Atlas Homewares.
+*This post and video are sponsored by Atlas Homewares.
 All opinions are my own.

 The pulls and knobs I picked for our kitchen are created by Atlas Homewares.
 This is the Browning collection and I opted for this matte Champagne color for the Browning Pull and the Browning Knob – which I just adore.